gandhiraketla/ML-Lab-Synthetic-Data/README.md

 # ML-Lab-Synthetic-Data
 The script generates syntheric data that can be used in model training.
+Pre-requiste to run scripts : Python and Tensorflow.
 Script takes three parameters
 1. Path of folder where images are generates
 2. No of training images
 3. No of evaluation images